k1kolev/info/features/crm/contact-records.md

 ## Overview

 We communicate with a lot of people in the course of our daily work.
-Now, our digital companions allow us to communicate even faster, longer, and more frequently than ever.
+Now, our digital companions allow us to call, meet, and text anytime, anywhere, as frequently as we desire.

-Whether meeting our contacts in person, having a call over the phone, exchanging emails, texting via chat, or attending an online video call or meeting - we are constantly socializing and putting effort into creating stable relationships with others.

-Successful communication allows companies to develop a wider network for business and achieve a greater reach over their market.
+Successful communication allows companies to **develop a wider network for business** and **achieve a greater market reach**.

-With the growth of a business comes a growing number of contacts, as well as a growing number of communication channels.
+With the growth of a business comes **a growing number of contacts**, as well as **a growing number of communication channels**.
-Interactions with those contacts also tend to become more sophisticated in nature.
+Interactions with those contacts also tend to **become more sophisticated in nature**, adding in more details over time.
-It makes sense for your team members to look for ways to associate every person and organization with as many contact details as they can get their hands on.
-This way they are able to converse productively and conveniently, making sure they never miss an opportunity ahead.

-So, lots of channels and touchpoints, lots of contacts, with lots of data for them - that sums up to a huge amount of information that your company has to manage in total.
+So, lots of channels and touchpoints, lots of contacts, with lots of details - that sums up to quite an amount of information that your company has to manage in total.

-Keeping track of all the conversations with people and companies that bring value to your business, as well as the various types of details related to them, makes it **crucial to process and store** all this information in a **secure, crystal-clear, well-structured way**.
+To keep track of all the conversations and details effectively, it is **crucial to process and store** all this information in a **unified, secure, crystal-clear, and well-structured way**.

-Using a solution for integrated, centralized, and comprehensive contact management can go a long way toward successful communication with company teams, leads, customers, suppliers, sub-contractors, and partners.

 **@@name's CRM module** provides an integrated **Contact Management app** designed to help you with managing your contacts base and all their information in a centralized, confirmed, and trusted place.
 The app provides a full set of intuitive tools for even the most complex contact management tasks.

-**Contact Management of @@name** allows you to **break down the huge chunks of data** about each contact into neatly organized sections, **arrange these data sections** for fast and easy review, and **combine all this information in a complete, single record** of every person or business.

-## Contact Management in @@name
+## What is Contact Management

 With so many organizations and teams we interact with, contact management alone brings up many challenges.
 @@name platform's CRM module provides you with a complete set of business tools for a seamless experience in managing contact information.

+**Contact Management of @@name** allows you to **break down the huge chunks of data** about each contact into neatly organized sections, **arrange these data sections** for fast and easy review, and **combine all this information in a complete, single record** of every person or business.

 Utilizing the CRM module's built-in Contact Management app equips your team with everything it needs to tackle all challenges on time and in scale, ultimately making your business a winner.

+Using a solution for **integrated**, **centralized**, and **comprehensive contact management** can go a long way toward successful communication with company teams, leads, customers, suppliers, sub-contractors, and partners.

+Oftentimes, companies tend to disperse all this data once across various spreadsheets, email lists, and apps, and once more through different departments, teams, and even personal accounts.
+However, maintaining the integrity, accuracy, privacy, security, and validity of contact data requires a solution that prevents spilling it around.

+## Why is proper contact management important

 ### Streaming all contact data into a single space